 - Enter a Name for the job.

-- Select a script to execute for this job by clicking on the folder icon.
+- In Script, select a script to execute for this job by clicking on the folder icon.
 You will be able to select a script from a list of files that are already part of the project.
 To upload more files to the project, see Managing Project Files.

 Depending on the code you are running, select an Engine Kernel for the

 - Select a Schedule for the job runs from one of the following

 - Manual - Select this option if you plan to run the job manually each time.